Great Bolas

-Great Bolas (/boʊləs/), or Bolas Magna, is a village in the Telford and Wrekin borough of Shropshire, England, It is situated north-west of Newport, and about eight miles north of Telford.
-It is part of the civil parish of Waters Upton.
+Great Bolas (/boʊləs/), or Bolas Magna, is a village in the civil parish of Waters Upton, in the Telford and Wrekin borough of Shropshire, England, It is situated north-west of Newport, and about eight miles north of Telford.
 It is situated at the confluence of the Tern and the small River Meese.
 There is a hamlet called Little Bolas a short distance to the west.
 Another hamlet called Meeson, south of the River Meese, was formerly a separate township of Great Bolas parish.

 Etymology

 The placename is attested in medieval documents since c.1200 as Boulewas, Bouldwas, Boulwas and similar forms.
 It is believed to derive from a compound whose second element was the Old English word wæsse (Middle English was), possibly meaning 'a riverside place that is prone to quick flooding'; this element is thought to appear also in the names Alrewas, Broadwas, Buildwas, Hopwas, Rotherwas and Sugwas.
 The first element has been identified as either a form of Old English *bogel 'little bend', or of Old English bold 'house'.